箕面市 > Multilingual > English > A Guide for Living in Minoh City > Sightseeing and Festivals

 People of a wide range of ages enjoy various kinds of sports.

-Paintings, photos, and handcrafts made by citizens are exhibited and excellent pieces are awarded prizes.
+Paintings, photos, and handcrafts made by citizens are exhibited.
+Outstanding works are awarded prizes.

 Events are held at Minoh Park when the maple leaves are in full color.

-Used furniture and the like are handed out as part of recycling events.
+A recycling event where used furniture and the like are handed out through a lottery.

 Children go from house to house beating the ground with bundles of straw, expressing thanks to the wild boars for not destroying the rice paddy fields.